AN-M-M/AN-M-M.github.io/_posts/2020-01-07-Week-7-Electronics-Design.md

 We then worked on a few exercise kits that Yuva impulse uses for the schools that they work with.

-1. Match the parts.
+Exercise 1.
+Match the parts.

 Left side has birds and right side has their feet.
 With the exercise, I had to put in the right connections behind the board, and then when connections are made on the front of the board -- the buzzer will ring and LED will come alive if the right items are matched.
 Here is what the back of the board looks like.

 ![fab academy home page](/images/matchtheboard.jpg){:height="360px" width="500px"}

-2. Solar powered fan cap
+Exercise 2.
+Solar powered fan cap

 This was a really interesting project.
 With this kit, I assembled the components available in the kit to create a propellor in a cap that powers itself using solar energy.